1. Health Hub

 These drugs may be prescribed as an oral medication or topical cream applied directly to the sores.
 FDA-approved antiviral cold sore medication includes:

-2) Over-the-counter medications
+2) Over-the-counter topical medications

-Common OTC treatment options include:
+Common OTC topical treatment options include:

 Follow the packaging’s instructions when applying topical medication.
 Avoid touching the sore directly.
 Do not use more than the recommended amount of OTC medication, as this may cause side effects.